jaehwan-j/jaehwan-j.github.io/index.md

 - **Generative AI:** Diffusion-based Methods, AI Safety
 - **Robotics Systems:** Field Robotics, Model Predictive Control, Robot Operating Systems, Communication Protocols -->
-- Reinforcement Learning, Imitation Learning, Vision-Language Action, Diffusion Policy
-- Robotic Manipulation, Autonomous Navigation, Sensor Fusing, Sim-Real
+- Embodied AI, Robotic Learning, Autonomous Systems
-- AI safety, Generative model, Multi-modal learning
+- Multi-modal learning, Generative model, AI safety

 ## News

 - **[Jun.
 2025]** One paper about adversarial attack has been accepted to ICCV 2025!
 - **[Mar.
-2025]** He embarked on his role as Visiting Graduate Researcher at UCLA!
+2025]** Started my role as a Visiting Graduate Researcher at UCLA!
 - **[Feb.
 2025]** One paper about audio-to-video generation is accepted to EAAI 2025!
 - **[Jul.
 2024]** One paper about text-to-video generation is accepted to ECCV 2024!
+- **[Mar.
+2024]** Joined the Computer-Vision Lab at Korea University as a Ph.D. student!
+- **[Jul.
+2023]** Joined the Computer-Vision Lab at Korea University as a Research Intern!

 {% include_relative _includes/publications.md %}